ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_5_Patch_Notes.md

     -   Compile Option
     -   Error Code

-### BUG-50817<a name=bug-50817></a> Changed from holding an X Lock(Exclusive Lock) on the table to an IX Lock (Intent Exclusive Lock) when executing DISK TABLE or DISK INDEX AGING statement.
+### BUG-50817<a name=bug-50817></a> Change from holding an X Lock(Exclusive Lock) on the table to an IX Lock (Intent Exclusive Lock) when executing AGING statement on a disk table or disk index.

 -   **module** : sm
 -   **Category** : Other
 -   **Reproducibility** : Always
--   **Description** : Altibase changed from holding an X Lock(Exclusive Lock) on the table to an IX Lock (Intent Exclusive Lock) when executing DISK TABLE or DISK INDEX AGING.DISK TABLE, DISK INDEX AGING statement.
+-   **Description** : Altibase changed from holding an X Lock(Exclusive Lock) on the table to an IX Lock (Intent Exclusive Lock) when executing AGING statement on a disk table or disk.
 This change solved an issue where an X Lock would cause a timeout while waiting for a transaction when performing AGING on a disk table or disk index to update page information.
 -   **How to reproduce this bug**
     -   **Reproduction conditions**